ChenSun-Phys/ULDM_x_SPARC/README.md

 # ULDM_x_SPARC

 This is a code to constrain the ultralight dark matter (ULDM) using the SPARC data set.
 The running modes contain {smart grid, even grid} x {soliton + NFW, soliton + Burkert, soliton only}.
-For the first two cases, to speed up the marginalization of nuisance parameters, we recommend using `emcee` to propose a smart grid.
+For soliton + NFW/Burkert, to speed up the marginalization of nuisance parameters, we recommend using `emcee` to propose a smart grid.

 ## Usage